To prove defamation in California, you must establish four elements:

 Were you defamed in California?
 Call us for help…

 If you or someone you know has been the victim of slander or libel in California, we invite you to contact us for a free consultation.
 If your case is in Nevada, please visit our page on Las Vegas Nevada's defamation laws.
+For Colorado cases, please see our article on Colorado defmation claims and lawsuits.

 - See California Civil Code §44.